gokceno/sufle/README.md

       - /path/to/documents
 ```

-See [Installation & Configuration](docs/installation.md) for detailed setup instructions.
+See [Installation & Configuration](docs/installation.md) for detailed setup instructions and all configuration options.

+**Note:** The example configuration files include detailed comments explaining each option.
+Review `sufle.yml.example` files in both `apps/api` and `apps/cli` directories.

 ### Running